-Currently, our family currently includes my husband, me, a four-year-old male Norwegian elkhound and two little girl elkhounds.
+Currently, our family currently includes my husband, me, an 8-year-old male Norwegian elkhound and two 4-year-old female elkhounds.
 Nine dogs (six elkies and three mixes) have passed away since our pack came into being in 1984.
 Besides Ed and myself, our pack includes Bob, who's currently eight years old.
 Bob was a very good search dog but Ed has retired from most of the search work now, so presently Bob's mostly just a service dog for both Ed (he sniffs to determine Ed's blood sugar level) and me (a mobility dog).
 Our pack also includes April, another little elkhound who's gotten a pretty good start at learning all the things she'll need to do to take care of me as a service dog, and to take care of Ed too!
-She just earned her first two AKC points for her championship!
-Only thirteen more to go!
-And as of a few days ago, it also includes another little girl (another elkie of course) that we'll call June!
+At just over a year old, she became an AKC champion just like Bob!
+And about 3 months after April came to live with us, Kathy had another litter at her house, so we found June there too.
 June is also doing pretty well getting used to the rules of the SANCTUM pack.
 She's finished her championship as well, so we now have three champions in our household.
 Click on any of the dogs' pictures below (either a current picture or a picture of one who has passed on) to find out more about that particular dog.